devdattakhoche/Loan-Management-System/README.md

   * postgres
   * SQLAlchemy

 * Authentication for the API endpoint is done using JWT.
+* Evey api request will be authoured with the provided JWT.
 * The passwords are hashed using pbkdf2:sha256 and with a salt of lenght 8.
 * Timezone issue is handled by putting UTC timestamp in the databset